Pondo18/crypto-rating/README.md

 ```

 ### TODO
-There needs to an additional config.yml file added in the crypto_rating package.
+An additional config.yml file needs to be added in the crypto_rating package.
 The file should look as follows:
 ```yaml
 database.postgres.host: <HOST>
 database.postgres.user: <USER>